rareone0602/NTHU_ScoreSharing/README.md

 ## Donation

-If this project helped you save your time, you can give us a cup of coffee for our efforts :)
+If you liked this project, you can consider treating us a cup of coffee for our efforts :)

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/b0w1d)